-Table 17.9.9: Banner Pole Sign Standards Applicable Zone District Maximum Number Maximum Size (per sign face) Maximum Height Location PC O, R-MF, M, C or LI No maximum provided signs are horizontally spaced at least 25 feet apart (2 per pole) 8 s.f 15 ft.
-See Supplement al Standards below Su pplemental Standards: Ÿ a.
-Banner Pole signs may only be permitted in developments containing over 40,000 s.f. of building area. b. e signs shall only be mounted on edestrian or area light poles. c. e signs shall be placed at least 8 feet 6 ve the adjacent grade. . • d. locations bu required for all Banner Pole sign at once a permit has been issued, a new ne seasonal replacement of Banner Pole required. e. e signs shall be removed or replaced if ripped or frayed. - Figure 17.9.13: I Example Ban ner Pole Sign
+Table 17.9.9: Banner Pole Sign Standards Applicable Maximum Number Zone District Maximum Size (per sign face) Maximum Height Location PC), R-MF, M, C or LI No maximum provided signs are horizontally spaced at least 25 feet apart (2 per pole) 8 s.f 15 ft.
+See Supplement al Standards below Su pplemental Standards: Ÿ a. a.
+Banner Pole signs may only be permitted in developments containing over 40,000 s.f. of building area. b. e signs shall only be mounted on edestrian or area light poles. c. e signs shall be placed at least 8 feet 6 ve the adjacent grade. .
+4 d.
+A permit is required for all Banner Pole sign locations but once a permit has been issued, a new permit for the seasonal replacement of Banner Pole signs is not required. e. e signs shall be removed or replaced if ripped or frayed. - Figure 17.9.13: I Example Ban ner Pole Sign